CodyReichert/awesome-cl/README.md

 - two libraries very similar in scope should be side by side, or in a section of their own.
-- do some curation based on our experience and the state of the librarie's documentation.
+- do some curation based on our experience and the state of the library's documentation.
 We do *not* aim at listing every existing CL library (see Quickdocs or Cliki for that) nor to list every "popular" library (see Quicklisp stats).